sachinar/Grafana-Prometheus-weave/README.md

 port on each node in our cluster.
 You can query the API to get this port.

 Create the service by running `kubectl create -f prometheus-service.yaml`.
 You can then view it by running `kubectl get services --namespace=monitoring prometheus -o yaml`.

 One thing to note is that you will see something like `nodePort:
 30827` in the output.
 We could access the service on that port on any node in the cluster.
-Minikube comes with a helper to do just that, just run `minikube service --namespace=monitoring prometheus` and it will open a browser window accessing the service.

 From the Prometheus console, you can explore the metrics is it collecting and do some basic graphing.
 You can also view the